-In this paper, we propose an approach that combines the advantages of the aforementioned methods, in that it is only trained on small simulated data once and generalizes to larger graphs, and it addresses the problem of IM in weighted directed networks.
-Furthermore, the approach can be broken down to a GNN for influence estimation and three IM methods.
-The former can act alone as influence predictor and be competitive with relevant methods, such as \textsc{Dmp} \cite{lokhov2019scalable} for graphs up to one scale larger than the train set. \textsc{Glie} is used to propose: (1) \textsc{Celf-Glie}, \textsc{Celf} \cite{leskovec2007cost} with \textsc{Glie} as influence estimator; (2) \textsc{Grim}, a Q-network that learns how to choose seeds using \textsc{Glie}'s estimations and hidden representations; (3) \textsc{Pun}, an adaptive IM method \cite{AIMtutorialCautis19} that optimizes greedily a submodular influence spread using \textsc{Glie}'s representations.
+In this paper, we propose an approach that combines the advantages of the aforementioned methods in that it is only trained on small simulated data once and generalizes to larger graphs, and it addresses the problem of IM in weighted directed networks.
+Furthermore, the approach can be broken down into a GNN for influence estimation and two IM methods.
+The former can act alone as an influence predictor and be competitive with relevant methods, such as \textsc{Dmp} \cite{lokhov2019scalable} for graphs up to one scale larger than the train set. \textsc{Glie} is used to propose: (1) \textsc{Celf-Glie}, \textsc{Celf} \cite{leskovec2007cost} with \textsc{Glie} as influence estimator; (2) \textsc{Pun}, an adaptive IM method \cite{AIMtutorialCautis19} that optimizes greedily a submodular influence spread using \textsc{Glie}'s representations.

-We note here that the majority of the relevant literature on deep learning for combinatorial optimization address small graphs \cite{vinyals2015pointer,dai2017learning,kool2018attention,prates2019learning} which makes them not applicable to our task.
-More scalable, unsupervised methods \cite{karalias2020erdos} are tailored to specific problems and is non-trivial to adjust them to our problem, with the exception of \cite{li2018combinatorial} which was found significantly worse than the SOTA algorithm we compare with in \cite{manchanda2020gcomb}.
+We note here that the majority of the relevant literature on deep learning for combinatorial optimization address small graphs \cite{vinyals2015pointer,dai2017learning} which makes them not applicable to our task.
+More scalable, unsupervised methods \cite{karalias2020erdos} are tailored to specific problems and are non-trivial to adjust to our problem, with the exception of \cite{li2018combinatorial} which was found significantly worse than the SOTA algorithm we compare with\cite{manchanda2020gcomb}.